Špitálka

 Parks

+A park is a tamed natural landscape in a city providing grassy meadows, shade and winding, unpaved paths.
+It embraces natural morphology and irregularity.
 We are proposing a network of public parks to link the historical city centre to the Svitava river.
 The current supporting wall in Koliště street will be replaced with a natural slope, and the area will be attached to Brno’s ring park system.

 Plazas

-A plaza is a paved open space dedicated to public life.
-In the context of a park it provides regularity and man-made morphology.
-A network of plazas adjoining the main city streets will be created.
 The area’s centre is a central plaza adjacent to the heating plant.
 This versatile, open space will incorporate industrial elements as a stage for public life and host a vast range of activities for locals to enjoy their leisure time.
 This plaza will eventually include an area now restricted as critical infrastructure.
 The heating plant will eventually become obsolete in its current function.

 Watercourse